11iu/85711A-Over-Under/README.md

-# Overview
+# WROLDS 2024 COMPETITOIR TOP 10% KSILLS

 team 85711a's code

-we are using pros with ez template and lemlib for odometry
+we are using pros with lemlib for odometry